OpenMS/pyopenms-docs/docs/source/parameter_handling.rst

 .. code-block:: python

-    print(" print the key  and values pairs stored in a Param object new_p ") printParamKeyAndValues(new_p)

-    # We now call the remove method with the key of the entry "example3", we want to delete "example3"
+    # We now call the remove method with key of the entry we want to delete ("example3")
     new_p.remove("example3")
-    print(" print the key  and values pairs stored in a Param object new_p ") printParamKeyAndValues(new_p)
+    print("Key and values pairs after removing the entry with key: example3") printParamKeyAndValues(new_p)

-    # We now call the removeAll method with the prefix of key "exam", we want to delete All keys with prefix "exam"
+    # We now want to delete all keys with prefix "exam"
     new_p.removeAll("exam")
-    print(" print the key  and values pairs stored in a Param object new_p") printParamKeyAndValues(new_p)
+    print("Key and value pairs after removing all entries with keys starting with: exam") printParamKeyAndValues(new_p)

+    # we can compare Param objects for identical content
     if (p == new_p): # check p is equal to new_p
-      new_p.clear() # we want to delete all keys from new_p print(" check new_p keys and values deleted ") printParamKeyAndValues(new_p) # All keys of new_p deleted
+      new_p.clear() # Example: delete all keys from new_p

+    print("Keys and values after deleting all entries.") printParamKeyAndValues(new_p) # All keys of new_p deleted